dombrant/100-days-of-code/r1-log.md

 ### R1D35 (February 7th, 2018)
 Today I did some work with Gulp.
 Today I tried using the concat plugin to merge CSS and JS files.
 I also got the gulp.watch function working, which seems like it will prove to be really useful.

+### R1D36 (February 8th, 2018)
+Today I made some more progress on learning Gulp.
+I got the html-replace plugin working to have my build create a new html file that links to my CSS and JavaScript build files.